TreeMama/iSeaTree-React-Prototype/README.md

 ## General architecture/history/backstory

 Prior to September 2021, the project used [expo-cli](https://docs.expo.dev/workflow/expo-cli/) package.
 In order to add certain features, including our [AR-tool](https://github.com/TreeMama/iSeaTree-React-Prototype/issues/219) and the Jest [test framework](https://github.com/TreeMama/iSeaTree-React-Prototype/issues/249) we removed expo with the work done in [Issue #299](https://github.com/TreeMama/iSeaTree-React-Prototype/issues/229).
 This made the project react-native only (and fundamentally changed how we build and test our source code).

+## Key dependency changes are: # dependency Changes for Migrate Project:
+​

+- replace `firebase` dependency with `@react-native-firebase`
+- replace `expo-camera` dependency with `react-native-camera`
+- add `react-native-unimodules`
+​
+## why change `firebase` dependency with `@react-native-firebase`?
+​
+- well as per the new flow `firebase` is not recognised by the react-native
+- and it's make project future proof
+​

+## why change `expo-camera` dependency with `react-native-camera`?

+​
+- to fix rotation image issue
+​

+## why add `react-native-unimodules`?
+​
+- This dependency allows us to use most of the expo dependency if require."